PaddlePaddle/Anakin/README.md

 - **Flexibility**

-    Anakin supports a wide range of neural network architectures and diffrent hardware platform.
+    Anakin supports a wide range of neural network architectures and different hardware platforms.
 It is easy to run Anakin on GPU/x86/ARM platforms.

 -  **High performance**